top of page

 What was your “Gotcha Day” like?

-The Relationship - Was it love at first sight?
+Describe your relationship - Was it love at first sight?
 Complicated?
 Challenging?
 Did you experience any struggles in the beginning, or did your pet slide right into the fabric of your life?

 What are some of your earliest memories of your pet?